One day, Moo and I decided to quit our jobs and travel for a year.

 From there, we made the huge decision to leave the northern hemisphere and fly south – straight down to chilly Cape Town.
 While we were here, we tried to explore as much as possible, including the peninsula and the many vineyards along the way, but we couldn’t come all this way and not see the Big Five.

 After a rather embarrassing incident, involving us flying business class to São Paulo, we were thrilled to be in Latin America.
 We fled to the north coast for warmer waters.
 Moo and I split ways, he on a kite surfing safari and me on a two week surf retreat.
+Once reunited we continued north to Jericoacoara where we travelled as responsibly as possible for another week.

 One thing you should know – is that we’re travelling the year with carry-on luggage only (this is what’s in my bag!) and that we expect to travel as lightly on the earth as possible, in fact everything we have is as ethical (and Australian made) as we could find!